IDv4: Aegis

 Runtime control plane for autonomous AI agents

-Aegis sits between your agents and the LLMs and tools they call.
-Workload identity, Cedar policy decisions, human approvals, and a tamper-evident audit chain — enforced at the protocol layer, not bolted on after the fact.
+Aegis sits between your agents and the models and tools they call: identity checks, Cedar policy decisions, human approval on consequential actions, and a tamper-evident record of every decision along the way.

 Self-hostable.
 OpenAI-compatible.
 Built on Cedar — the same policy language AWS uses for Bedrock AgentCore.

-For platform, security, and compliance teams putting AI agents into regulated production Live dispute-remediation reference flow runs end-to-end on this build
+For platform, security, and operations teams deploying AI agents into regulated workflows A live dispute-remediation reference flow runs end-to-end today

 Live policy decision Dispute remediation